Northern Macedonia Pet Passport & Import Regulations

-Your pet must have a pet microchip that meets ISO standards 11784/11785 and documented proof of the date of the chip's insertion to enter Macedonia.
+Your pet must first have a pet microchip that meets ISO standards 11784/11785 and documented proof of the date of the chip's insertion to enter Northern Macedonia.

 If your pet's microchip is not ISO compliant, you can bring your own microchip scanner.

-Pets may enter Macedonia via Skopje International Airport.
+Pets may enter Northern Macedonia via Skopje International Airport.
 Pets can arrive in the cabin, as checked baggage or as air cargo.
-When arriving in Macedonia the pet must be muzzled and on a leash.
+When arriving in Northern Macedonia the pet must be muzzled and on a leash.
+Owners must attest that they are importing their pet to Northern Macedonia for reasons other than trade or commercial activity.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.